• Skip to main content

 Jump to Recipe Print Recipe

 Blueberry Pop Tarts have a flaky pie crust filled with blueberry jam and topped with a sweet blueberry glaze.
-They make the most delicious breakfast or dessert!
+They make the most delicious breakfast, brunch or dessert!

-If you're looking for more breakfast or brunch recipes check out these Raspberry Cinnamon Rolls, Cinnamon Sugar Donuts, or Coffee Scones.
+If you're looking for more breakfast or brunch recipes check out this Dutch Baby, Chocolate Puff Pastry Rolls, or Gluten Free Blueberry Muffins.

 Jump to: